pcraster/pcraster/documentation/pcraster_manual/sphinx/op_view.rst

 Group
 =====
-This operation belongs to the group of  Neigbourhood operator; operators for visibility analysis
+This operation belongs to the group of  Neighbourhood operator; operators for visibility analysis

 Examples
 ========